 If you decide that this course is not your "cup of tea", please do yourself a favor and withdraw, rather than simply evaporate "into the mystic".
-Please be aware of the college policy for dropping classes as detailed in the academic calendar located on page 5 of the spring 2014 BCC Quarterly Schedule.
-I do not offer and will not assign an incomplete (I) grade.
+Please be aware of the college policy for dropping classes as detailed in the academic calendar located on page 5 of the spring 2017 BCC Quarterly Schedule.
+I will assign an incomplete (I) grade only under the most dire and documented circumstances.